jingledew/Portfolio/README.md

 ![Isochrones](https://github.com/jingledew/portfolio/raw/main/images/photo_9.jpg)

 ### Data Visualisation
-Successfully run an Etsy shop for fine art map prints.
+I run a successful Etsy shop for fine art map prints.
 A PyQGIS script is used to clip raster elevation data by vector boundary files, before rendering through Blender to create a 3D visualisation of the data.
 Comissions for custom maps is quite a common occurrence, which has created the chance to experiment with different syles.
 ![Isochrones](https://github.com/jingledew/portfolio/raw/main/images/photo_10.jpg)